Marking a Release

 Before a release has been marked, the latest version is used.
 This is useful during development, to test the app locally and to share a preview with other peers.

-Once a release has been marked, pear run <key>
+Once a release has been marked, pear run <link> opens the latest marked release.

 Step 1: Staging Production

-Running this command in a Pear project folder outputs an application key.
+Running this command in a Pear project folder outputs an application link.

-Using separate channels for development and production means there is an application key for trusted peers and one for public peers.
+Using separate channels for development and production means there is an application link for trusted peers and one for public peers.

-The development key can remain unreleased, so that pear run <dev key>
+The development link can remain unreleased, so that pear run <dev link> loads the latest staged changes by default.

-The production key's releases can be marked, so that pear run <production key>
+The production link's releases can be marked, so that pear run <production link> loads the latest stable release by default.

 Step 2: Marking a Release